callejover/tiger-LMS/README.md

 6. menu adjusting to mediaq in all menus
 10. Login design
 11. Login Enter butten (Done)
-12. Placsement of text for pricing and features.(Done)
+12. Placsement of text for pricing and features
 13. Logotype
-14. Courses mobile version
+14. Courses mobile version (done)
-15. Buttens in pricing.html
+15. Buttens in pricing.html (done)
-16. footer
+16. Make attendence like loginmodule
+17. footer (if have time)

+To do list 171011

+10. Login design (button and inputs/placeholders)
+16. Make attendence like loginmodule
+12. Placsement of text for pricing and features
+6. menu adjusting to mediaq in all menus
+13. Logotype
+17. footer (if have time)